- Career Center

 Claudia B. Späni, Ph.D.

-Späni is currently a postdoctoral fellow at Feinberg School of Medicine, Northwestern University, where she is investigating brain proteome changes associated with cognitive aging and Alzheimer’s Disease.
+Späni is currently a postdoctoral researcher & study coordinator in the Psychiatric University Hospital Zurich of the University of Zurich.
 She is originally from Switzerland, where she obtained her doctorate degree from the University of Zurich in 2015, showing that the adaptive immune system plays an important role in Alzheimer’s Disease pathogenesis.
 She already completed a two-year postdoctoral training period at the Sanders-Brown Center on Aging at the University of Kentucky, studying the influence of neuroinflammation on traumatic brain injury.
 Additionally, she is an active member of the “Women’s Brain Project,” an international organization advocating for women’s brain and mental health, and a committee member of “The Chicago Women in STEM Initiative."
 In her free time, she enjoys traveling, reading, and scuba diving.